pippolo84/performance-and-scalability-of-go-applications/01-introduction/INSTRUCTIONS.md

 #### Complete the exercise

-Complete the function `IsIsogram` inside `isogram.go`.
+Complete the function `IsIsogram` inside `isogram/isogram.go`.
 Do not change any other file.
 When you're done, try running the tests.

 #### Running the tests